Frequently Asked Questions

 You asked: I’m an Aviva customer.
 Do I need to do anything for Brexit?

-The vast majority of our customers’ policies won’t be affected by Brexit.
+The vast majority of our customers’ policies won’t be affected by the UK’s exit from the EU.

 If you purchased an Aviva policy in the UK and are currently – and will continue to be – permanently resident in the UK, cover under your policy will not be affected.

 A small number of our customers purchased their policy in the UK and are now permanently relocated or may, in the future, permanently relocate to a different country within the European Union (EU) / European Economic Area (EEA).
-Following the outcome of the Brexit negotiations, the approach taken by the EU/EEA regulators may affect the policies of customers in this position.
-We don’t yet know what the approach of these regulators will be.
+Following the outcome of the trade deal negotiations, the approach taken by the EU/EEA regulators may affect the policies of overseas customers in this position.

-In the event of a ‘no deal’ Brexit, customers travelling to Europe may need to take action for some types of cover such as motor or travel insurance.
+What happens after the end of 2020 is yet to be agreed so customers travelling to Europe may need to take action for some types of cover such as motor or travel insurance.

-We’re continuing to monitor political developments and are engaging with local regulators, so we can minimise any regulatory or operational difficulties that might arise.
-We’ll always aim to provide the service our customers expect, whatever the Brexit outcome may be.
+We’re continuing to monitor political developments and are engaging with regulators, so we can minimise any regulatory or operational difficulties that might arise.
+We’ll always aim to provide the service our customers expect.

 Did this answer your question?